 The notice was effective from the date it was issued on February 21.

 “I am further informed by the PIC that they have been briefed by their lawyers to institute proceedings against Ayo for an anti-dissipation order against the funds and to reclaim the total amount of the funds,” Lubbe said.

 At the same time, Ayo has launched its own application before the Pretoria high court calling for the notice to be set aside and requesting that the court interdict the PIC from complying with the notice.

 Ayo states in court papers that should the notice be enforced and Ayo is made to return the PIC’s R4.3-billion in 15 days of more, “untold harm” will befall Ayo’s operations.
-The company maintains that the funds were acquired through a valid transaction process.
+The Information and Communication Technology (ICT) company maintains that the funds were acquired through a valid transaction process.

 Testimony before the commission and an internal audit investigation by the PIC has revealed that the funds were irregularly awarded to Ayo when the former chief executive Dan Matjila signed an irrevocable subscription agreement to buy Ayo’s shares.

 Matjila signed the agreement without the necessary due diligence being completed and before the deal was presented at the requisite approval committee.
 The deal was also flagged as being overvalued by the PIC’s investment team.